 '''

 class cstring n = ostring (String.create n);;

+class cstring : int -> ostring

 '''

 Here, exposing the representation of strings is probably harmless.
-We do could also hide the representation of strings as we hid the currency in the class money of section 2.15.
+We do could also hide the representation of strings as we hid the currency in the class money of section 3.15.